Thousands turn out to bid farewell to Greece's former king | Politics

 - Greece

-With occasional renditions of the Greek national anthem, thousands of people lined up since before dawn on Monday outside Athens' cathedral to pay their final respects to Greece's former and last king, Constantine, who died last week at the age of 82.
+European royals, many closely related to Constantine, descended on Athens for the funeral, including Margrethe and nearly the entire Spanish royal family.
+Constantine's sister Sophia is the the wife of Spain's former King Juan Carlos, and mother of Spain's current monarch, King Felipe VI.
+Constantine was one of the godparents of Prince William, heir to the British throne.
+The British royal family was being represented by Princess Anne.

+Juan Carlos, walking with the aid of a walking stick, attended with Sophia at his side.
+It was a rare public appearance for the former king, who has been living in Abu Dhabi since being cut off from the Spanish royal family in 2020 amid financial scandals.

-Greece's monarchy was definitively abolished in a referendum in 1974, and Constantine spent decades in exile before returning to settle in his home country once more in his waning years.
+Greece's monarchy was definitively abolished in a referendum in 1974, and Constantine, a controversial figure during a turbulent time in Greek history, spent decades in exile before returning to settle in his home country once more in his waning years.

-The government announced Constantine would be buried as a private citizen, without honours reserved for former heads of state, in Tatoi, the former royal estate north of Athens, next to where his parents and ancestors are buried.

-Royals from across Europe, including the Spanish and Danish royal families who were closely related to Constantine, were in Athens to attend the service and burial, while hundreds of police were deployed in the Greek capital.

 “He was a constitutional leader of the country.
 It was a monarchy then, so we must honour this man who stayed in Greece for so many years and who is Greek,” said Athens resident Georgia Florenti, waiting to pay her respects to the former monarch.

-“I feel anger because I consider it petty for funerals to be held at public expense for actors and singers, and for us not to honour a person who, for better or for worse, was king of Greece,” said Irene Zagana as she waited in line outside the cathedral.
+“I feel anger because I consider it petty for funerals to be held at public expense for actors and singers, and for us not to honour a person who, for better or for worse, was king of Greece,” said Irene Zagana.

-A controversial figure during a turbulent time in Greek history, Constantine acceded to the throne in 1964 at the age of 23, by which time he had already won an Olympic gold medal in sailing.
-The young king and his wife enjoyed huge popularity, but that support waned quickly because of Constantine's active involvement in the machinations that brought down the elected government of then Prime Minister George Papandreou.
+Constantine acceded to the throne in 1964 at the age of 23, already an Olympic sailing gold medallist.
+The young king and his wife enjoyed huge popularity, which quickly eroded because of Constantine's active involvement in the machinations that brought down the elected government of then Prime Minister George Papandreou.

 “There was social adoration for the young king.
 Any dislikes there were concerned his mother,” said Thanassis Diamantopoulos, professor of political science at Athens' Panteion University. ''He himself was beloved, but unfortunately, through the mindless and thoughtless management of the 1965 crisis, he managed to squander this sympathy very quickly.”
 The episode involving the defection from the ruling party of several lawmakers destabilised the constitutional order and led to a military coup in 1967.
 Constantine eventually clashed with the military rulers and was forced into exile.